Indio Mariano: The first rebellion

 Most of those arrested were sent to Guadalajara.
 However, some died in jail in Tepic of an unknown disease, some on the march to Guadalajara, and some after arriving in Guadalajara.
 Some of the Spanish troops also suffered from the disease, and some of them died.
 Juan Hilario Rubio was one of the rebels who died in Guadalajara.
 He was condemned postmortem to confiscation of his property, demolition of his house, and sowing of his fields with salt.
 The two other leaders were condemned to six years of public labor in Veracruz.
 This was a sentence that often proved fatal.
 Most of the other surviving prisoners were released.

 Indio Mariano (also known as Máscara de Oro, or Golden Mask) was never crowned.
 He was apparently a young Indian itinerant beggar who showed up in Tepic shortly before Christmas 1800 in the company of an old mulatto and a child.
 He claimed to be the son of a deceased governor of Tlaxcala, and to have grown up in luxury.
 It may not have been true that Indio Mariano was a native of Tlaxcala in a literal sense.
-For the Indian resistance of the time, claiming a relationship to Tlaxcala was asserting a claim to the special rights granted the Indigenous of that place by Hernán Cortés at the time of the Conquest.
+For the Indian resistance of the time, claiming a relationship to Tlaxcala was asserting a claim to the special rights granted to the Indigenous of that place by Hernán Cortés at the time of the Conquest.
 Indio Mariano was never found.
 However, rights and titles claimed in connection with Tlaxcalla persisted up until the time of the first Mexican Empire and may have even played a significant role in motivating some natives to side with the conservative forces during the French Intervention.
 There has been speculation that the "Promise of Tlaxcalla" may have played a part in the Cristero Rebellion, due in part to the belief that the catholic rebels were awaiting pontifical approval before crowning an official "Prince of Tlaxcalla" as heir to a "Kingdom of the Aztecs" in fulfillment of the Tlaxcalla Compact.
 One has to believe that the Tlaxcalla Compact may have given rise to the chicano legend of the return of the Quetzalcuatl to unify a broken Aztlan.
 Quetzalcuatl is the chief deity of the allied Aztec tribes who unified themselves under Tlaxcalla and the Spanish, when they liberated Cholula from Mexican control, leading up to the conquest of Tenochtitlan.

 The second "rebellion"

-On September 1, 1801 in Nuevo León, an Indian by the name of Juan José García was apprehended stealing cattle.
+On September 1, 1801, in Nuevo León, an Indian by the name of Juan José García was apprehended stealing cattle.
 He told the authorities he was Mariano I or Alejandro I. These were names of kings.
 Mariano asserted that his royal birth and ancestry were documented by papal certificates that he had personally obtained in Rome.
 His case was transferred to the royal medical tribunal, where he was diagnosed as mentally ill with melancholia.
 He was ordered to the hospital of San Hipólito for treatment.